AntonioPrimera/bapi/readme.md

 them in a more complex workflow (a list of steps), you should split them into atomic, reusable business steps and make sure they are thoroughly tested.
 Each such step can be implemented in a dedicated BAPI.

-For example, in the case of a blog, a more complex flow would be to create a new blog post with some media files, which have to be uploaded and checked by an admin.
-During this flow, you would:
-1. create the actual post (BAPI: CreateBlogPostBapi)
-2. upload and link the media files (BAPI: UploadAndLinkPostMediaBapi)
-3. check the post for flags like foul language (BAPI: CheckPostContentsBapi)
-4. create a notification for an admin to check this blog post (BAPI: NotifyAdminBapi)
-5. create notifications for all users who follow the thread (BAPI: NotifyThreadFollowersBapi)

-Of course this is just to exemplify how you could split your business logic into BAPIs.
-You can also implement such a functionality in other ways, with or without BAPIs.

 ## Usage